4.152 Student Affairs & Enrollment Management

 - The driver of any authorized emergency vehicle except an ambulance may:

-- disregard regulations governing direction of movement or turning in specified directions.
+- disregard regulations governing direction of movement or turning in specified directions; and

-- police vehicles may disregard alley regulations and traffic control signals or devices while in the performance of duty.
+- police vehicles may disregard all regulations and traffic-control signals or devices while in the performance of duty.

-- The driver of an ambulance may do all those acts set out in numbers (1), (2), and (4) of subsection a; however, the driver of an ambulance may not exceed the prima facie or posted speed limits in excess of ten (10) miles per hour and may not enter or proceed through an intersection that is controlled by an official traffic control device other than a signal, at a speed greater than ten (10) miles per hour.
+- The driver of an ambulance may do all those acts set out above in subsection a 1; however, the driver of an ambulance may not exceed the prima facie or posted speed limits in excess of ten (10) miles per hour and may not enter or proceed through an intersection that is controlled by an official traffic-control device other than a signal, at a speed greater than ten (10) miles per hour.

 - The foregoing provisions shall not relieve the driver of an authorized emergency vehicle from the duty to drive with due regard for the safety of all persons, nor shall such provisions protect the driver from the consequences of reckless disregard for the safety of others.